 Above is the 5 days Tokyo itinerary map we will follow.
 It outlines every attraction in chronological order from Day 1 all the way to Day 5.
 If you have a question about what to do in Tokyo in 5 days, you will most likely find the answer above.

 I have grouped the attractions in Tokyo by neighborhood so you don’t have to travel extensively on any of the five days.
 This way you can maximize your time in the dense capital of Japan.

 If this is your first time in Japan, there are a lot of things that are going to shock you, worry you, weird you out, or a combination of all 3.
 If you are coming from the Western Hemisphere, chances are you will see a lot of things that you have never seen before.

 That is okay.
 That is what traveling is for.

-I ask you to keep an open mind on your Japan vacation, as you will encounter some quirky attractions our 5 days itinerary in Tokyo.
+I ask you to keep an open mind on your Japan vacation, as you will encounter some quirky attractions on our 5 days itinerary for Tokyo.
 Remember this is a suggested Tokyo itinerary, you are free to not follow any of our recommendations.

-Last but not least, Japan’s cultural values are very different from the western counterparts.
+Last but not least, Japan’s cultural values are very different from their western counterparts.
 There are many things that are considered disrespectful in Japanese culture.
 As tourists, we should be aware of these cultural differences and make sure we respect them.